luisarmandodv/radio-button/README.md

-# ReX React UI Component: react-component-starter-kit
+# ReX React UI Component: radio-button

 This project is part of ReX Design System and it can be used to create UI Components compatible with: